stellar/slingshot/zkvm/src/signature/signature.md

 Function: `new(...)`

 Input:
 - transcript: `&Transcript` - the message to be signed should have been committed to the transcript beforehand.
-(TODO: pass in a mutable borrow of a transcript instead of just a borrow.)
+(TODO: pass in a mutable borrow of a transcript instead of a borrow.)
 - privkey: `Scalar`
 - multikey: `Multikey`
 - pubkeys: `Vec<VerificationKey>` - all the public keys that went into the multikey.
 The list is assumed to be in the same order as the upcoming lists of `NoncePrecommitment`s, `NonceCommitment`s, and `Share`s.

 Operation:
-- use the transcript to generate a random factor (the nonce)
+- Use the transcript to generate a random factor (the nonce), by committing to the privkey and passing in a `thread_rng`.
-- use the nonce to create a nonce commitment and precommitment
+- Use the nonce to create a nonce commitment and precommitment
-- clone the transcript
+- Clone the transcript
-- create a vector of `Counterparty`s using the pubkeys.
+- Create a vector of `Counterparty`s using the pubkeys.

 Output:
-- the next state in the protocol: `PartyAwaitingPrecommitments`
+- The next state in the protocol: `PartyAwaitingPrecommitments`
-- the nonce precommitment: `NoncePrecommitment`
+- The nonce precommitment: `NoncePrecommitment`

 ### PartyAwaitingPrecommitments